LIFEHUBBER

 What appears notable

-Based on the official materials, what readers may want to notice is the benchmark's combination of 100 tasks, 13 professional domains, multimodal raw evidence, cross-environment tool coordination, and deterministic rule-based scoring.
+The official materials are useful for checking the benchmark's combination of 100 tasks, 13 professional domains, multimodal raw evidence, cross-environment tool coordination, and deterministic rule-based scoring.

 Before using